icecoredynasty/icecoredynasty.github.io/_posts/2026-07-28-why-salaries-grow.md

 <p>
 A Development Keeper retains the IceCore salary at which the player was acquired.
-If the player was acquired through Free Agency or Waivers, his salary is 0 Coins.
+If the player was acquired through Waivers, his salary is 0 Coins.
 If he was acquired through the Salary Cap Draft, his salary is the winning bid.
 </p>